pyhys/minimalmodbus/doc/develop.rst

 Test documentation
 `````````````````````
 Test links on the Sourceforge and PyPI pages.
 If adjustments are required on the PyPI page, log in and manually adjust the text.
-This might be for exampe parsing problems with the ReSTR text (allows no Sphinx-specific constructs).
+This might be for example parsing problems with the ReSTR text (allows no Sphinx-specific constructs).

 Generate Windows installer